JetBrains/teamcity-documentation/topics/kotlin-script.md

 Enter a code of a Kotlin script.

-If you want to extend the script's functionality with external libraries, you can use annotation-based references to Maven dependencies.
+To extend the script's functionality with external libraries, you can use annotation-based references to Maven dependencies.
 For example:

 ```Kotlin
 #!/usr/bin/env kotlin